 Hemp Seeds

 Hemp seeds are high in protein, complete protein, a good source of unsaturated fats, low in calories, and very nutritious.
 They are loaded with many valuable phytochemicals, especially gamma-linolenic acid.
-GLA is a type of omega-6 fatty acid that reduces inflammation, promotes cell growth, and protects the body’s tissues.
+GLA is an omega-6 fatty acid that reduces inflammation, promotes cell growth, and protects the body’s tissues.

 In addition to being anti-inflammatory, GLA promotes tissue repair and healing.
 Research shows that hemp seed oil supports normal cellular functions, improves digestion, relieves pain, eases arthritis symptoms, enhances mental clarity, increases stamina, lowers stress hormones, fights depression, prevents premature aging, and strengthens hair, nails, and muscles.